On the instability and degeneracy of deep learning models: Illustrations

-To highlight the instability issues for the RBM model, consider a simple model for \(N\) visibles \(\boldsymbol X\) with no hidden variables (\(N_{\mathcal{H}}=0\)), for which model statements \eqref{eq:RBM1}-\eqref{eq:RBM2} coincide.
-An independence model then results for variables in \(\boldsymbol X\), which has \(q(N)=N\) parameters \(\boldsymbol \theta_N^{\mathcal{V}} = (\theta_{1,N}^{\mathcal{V}}, \ldots, \theta_{N,N}^{\mathcal{V}}) \in \mathbb{R}^{N}\), and the measure of model instability becomes Hence, this model sequence for \(\boldsymbol X\) will be S-unstable model if the aggregation of absolute parameters grows faster than the number \(N\) of parameters/visible variables.
-Consequently, even for a simplest RBM model involving independence, preventing instability requires careful choice of parameters, particularly with regard to how a parameter configuration differs from zero.
+Hence, this model sequence for \(\boldsymbol X\) will be S-unstable if the aggregation of absolute parameters grows faster than the number \(N\) of parameters/visible variables.
+Consequently, even for \ak{the} simplest RBM model involving independence, preventing instability requires careful choice of parameters, particularly with regard to how a parameter configuration differs from zero.
 For more general RBM models, the number \(N_{\mathcal{H}}\) of hidden variables \(\boldsymbol H\) can also be chosen arbitrarily (i.e., as some function \(N_{\mathcal{H}}\equiv N_{N,\mathcal{H}}\) of \(N\)), which can substantially inflate the number \(q(N)\) of model parameters and further impact model instability through accumulated parameters.
 To better understand the effects of instability in the RBM structure, Proposition \ref{prp:prop2} next frames the general behavior of extreme probabilities in the joint RBM model \eqref{eq:RBM1} for \((\boldsymbol X, \boldsymbol H)\) and the implied RBM data model \eqref{eq:RBM2} for \(\boldsymbol X\) alone.
 Specifically, critical measures of instability may be closely connected in both models through tight bounds on their respective LREP values \eqref{eq:elpr}.
 As a result, Proposition \ref{prp:prop2} shows how an unstable distribution for observations \(\boldsymbol X\) may be traced to sources of instability in the original joint distribution for \((\boldsymbol X,\boldsymbol H)\).
 This also suggests a device for avoiding instability, as provided next.

-To state the result, let \(\REP_{\boldsymbol X}(\boldsymbol \theta_N) \equiv \REP(\boldsymbol \theta_N)\) denote the LREP value \eqref{eq:elpr} from the marginal distribution \(P_{\boldsymbol \theta_N}\) of visibles \(\boldsymbol X\) in \eqref{eq:RBM2} and write the LREP for the joint distribution \(\tilde{P}_{\boldsymbol \theta_N}\) of \((\boldsymbol X, \boldsymbol H)\) from \eqref{eq:RBM1} as
+To state the result, let \(\REP_{\boldsymbol X}(\ak{\thetaN}) \equiv \REP(\ak{\thetaN})\) denote the LREP value \eqref{eq:elpr} from the marginal distribution \(P_{\ak{\thetaN}}\) of visibles \(\boldsymbol X\) in \eqref{eq:RBM2} and write the LREP for the joint distribution \(\tilde{P}_{\ak{\thetaN}}\) of \((\boldsymbol X, \boldsymbol H)\) from \eqref{eq:RBM1} as

 written as a function